Treer/FreeBSD-ports/README.md

 The ports package [has been created](https://github.com/Treer/FreeBSD-ports/tree/devel/sysutils/pfSense-pkg-LCDproc) and [compiled](https://github.com/Treer/FreeBSD-ports/releases) from the LCDproc**-dev** package of pfSense 2.2.
 I chose LCDproc-dev because it's had more work and functionality added than LCDproc, and was first created to add early support for LCDd 0.5.4 without affecting pfSense's LCDproc package.
 So since a pfSense 2.3+ port will be using LCDd 0.5.7+ anyway, there's no need to keep maintaining two packages.

-Remaining tasks:
+* Remaining tasks:

-* Add realtime traffic features to LCDproc
+    ☐ Add realtime traffic features to LCDproc, so I can know who's using the damn bandwidth ;)

-* Update UI to use Bootstrap
+    ☑ Update UI to use Bootstrap *(Now implemented in 0.10.0)*

 ## Installation ##